 In This Circle at Audio West Studio

-To read more about Marshal’s studio adventures with In This Circle at Audio West, click any of these blog links:
+To read more about my studio adventures with In This Circle at Audio West, click any of these blog links:

 There are many qualities that I appreciate about Ed: his patience, humor, creative ideas and attention to details.
 Then, there are the stories about his encounters with major and minor musical legends.
 Most of all, I really like his down-home and friendly approach.
 I’ve always experienced being supported by him and respected as a musician and singer/songwriter.
 And, speaking of Ed’s humorous nature, here are two of his infamous one-liners that he liked to use during studio sessions.